YummyOreo/bismuth/overview.md

     - For this you can use [insta.rs](https://insta.rs/) for testing the parsing
     - For "reactive" files (ie. lists of blogs), they will be parsed.
 Just put a place holder for the reactive list
     - Then re-parse the list ones
+    - ALSO: TEST ALL THE LEXER WITH ALL TEH MD FILESS
 - Make html files using the tree
     - The html file template is basted no the File struct `type` field (or in Metadat)
 - Make Rss based on the markdown files